hxixvxxk/CTF-Writeups/eduCTF 2026/README.md

 eduCTF 2026

+Hosted by: Educational & Research Committee Head and Asst.
+Head (Marck Jed S. Mabalot & Gerald P. Limutos) Challenge Writer: Gerald P. Limutos
+(Contact me if there are concerns regarding the challenges.)

 Summary:
 A jeopardy-style capture-the-flag competition designed for beginners from PUP-STC.
 Participants are required to be members of the Educational and Research Committee A.Y 2025-2026.
 Winners will be awarded with e-certificates.
 The goal is to expose more PUP students to the world of cybersecurity.